vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 ## Prerequisites RAK4631

-Before going further, I would  suggest you to read attentively the [official RAK4631 Helium documentation](https://docs.helium.com/use-the-network/devices/development/rakwireless/wisblock-4631/).
+Before going further, I would  suggest you to read the [official RAK4631 Helium documentation](https://docs.helium.com/use-the-network/devices/development/rakwireless/wisblock-4631/).
 You must follow carrefuly each step to set up your [PlatformIO IDE](https://docs.helium.com/use-the-network/devices/development/rakwireless/wisblock-4631/platformio).

 :warning: My firmware was outdated therefore its communication with my USB driver was quite defective.
 After updating the bootloader, thanks to this [guide](https://forum.rakwireless.com/t/bootloader-fails-to-upgrade-via-ble/4193/3), this issue has been fixed, as well as many others.

-The program has been widely inspired from the Wisblock [weather monitoring](https://github.com/RAKWireless/WisBlock/tree/master/examples/RAK4630/solutions/Weather_Monitoring) project from the official GitHub repository RAKWireless.
+The program has been widely inspired by the Wisblock [weather monitoring](https://github.com/RAKWireless/WisBlock/tree/master/examples/RAK4630/solutions/Weather_Monitoring) project from the official GitHub repository RAKWireless.

 ## Cayenne Low Power Payload